 4. Click on the Generate button.

-5. Move your mouse on the area to provide a random seed for the key.
+5. Move your mouse around the blank area create some randomness as a seed for the key.

 6. Edit the key's comment if necessary.